abrasive/shairport/TROUBLESHOOTING.md

 This will then be used by default by Shairport-Sync and any other applications using alsa.

-Note that some distributions (such as Volumio 2) don't use an asound.conf file by default, they instead specificy the hardware details directly in '/etc/mpd.conf' files so some more in-depth modification is needed to override this.
+Note that some distributions (such as Volumio 2) don't use an asound.conf file by default, they instead specify the hardware details directly in '/etc/mpd.conf' files so some more in-depth modification is needed to override this.

 (Note: not tested by Mike B.)